th2-net/th2-codec/README.md

 Messages in stream and general connections are never mixed.

 Decoding can work in two different modes:
 + CUMULATIVE (default) - all raw messages in batch will be joined together and decoded.
-After decoding, content and count of the decoded messages will be compared with the original messages in the batch.
+After decoding, the content and the count of the decoded messages will be compared with the original messages in the batch.
-+ SEQUENTIAL - each message in the batch will be decoded as separate message.
++ SEQUENTIAL - each message in the batch will be decoded as a separate message.

-This setting can be overridden in a custom config for the application using `decodeProcessorType` parameter.
+This setting can be overridden in a custom config for the application using the parameter `decodeProcessorType`.

 ## Requried pins

-Every type of connections is presented two subscribe and publish pins.
+Every type of connections is presented with two subscribe and publish pins.
-Configuration should include at least one at a time pins for every types (minimal number of them is 8)
+Configuration should include at least one pin at a time, for every type (the minimal number is 8)

 ```yaml
 apiVersion: th2.exactpro.com/v1